nielsmouthaan/ejectify-macos/README.md

 ### The app doesn't start.
 What can I do?

-Make sure [Ejectify](https://ejectify.app) runs from your Applications folder.
-It will only start from there.
-Also, note that the app lives in your system's status bar.
-There's no other user interface that pops up when you start it.
+Make sure Ejectify is copied into your Applications directory and run from there.
+Also, note that the app lives in the menu bar of your Mac.
+There should be an eject icon somewhere near your clock.
+There is no other user interface that pops up when you start it.

 ### Why do I still receive notifications?